 Wall Insulation: Up to $400/home

-A solar photovoltaic (PV) array can generate power to run any electric appliance or system in your home.
-A more specific example is installing a solar water heating system.
+A solar photovoltaic (PV) system can generate power to run any electric system or appliance in your home.
+If you don't want to use solar power for your entire home, you can install a solar heating system for your water.

 Yes, it's possible to use home solar energy alongside conventional power sources.
-In most parts of the country, solar panels are designed to supplement your existing energy sources, meaning that you can reap the savings and environmental benefits that come from using solar energy without having to completely switch over.
+In many areas, solar panels are designed to supplement your existing energy sources, meaning that you can reap the savings and environmental benefits of solar energy without having to completely switch over.

-Generally speaking, your energy bills will significantly decrease after you install solar panels.
+Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Bradley, the average amount someone can save is $904 per year.
 With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.

 You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
 The sun shines frequently in Bradley, meaning your payback period could last 18.6 years per 5 kW of capacity on the high end.